How To Make a Resume

 Don’t underestimate your educational experience.
 All of these points can help you stand out from other applicants.

-Volunteering is important for personal development and can help improve many professional skills.
+Volunteering is important for personal development and can help improve many professional skills and create a well-rounded experience.
 Strengthen your resume by showcasing these experiences.
 Indicate important volunteer projects that you were involved in, including the name of the organization/association and dates you actively participated.

 Certificates & Honors

-Professional certificates can help grab the attention of hiring managers and can help prove that you do indeed have the skills you claim to have.
+When you create your resume, think about any awards or certificates you’ve received.
+Professional certificates on your resume can help grab the attention of hiring managers and can help prove that you do indeed have the skills you claim to have.
 If you completed a course and obtained a certificate in a related field, you should mention this.
 Additionally, if you received any awards or honors in school or at a previous position, these should not be left out of your CV.
 You don’t have to go into all the details, but simply state the name of the award/honor, date, and what your accomplishment was.

-In many scenarios, your previous career experience is the best indicator of your eligibility for the position you’re applying for.
+In many scenarios, your previous career experience and work history is the best indicator of your eligibility for the position you’re applying for.
 If you have experience in a field similar to the one you’re applying for, this section of your resume is where you need to focus on the most.
-Include dates (start-end), the location of the company, title of the position, and details of your skills and experience gained in that position.
+Include dates (start-end), the location of the company, job titles, and details of your skills and experience gained in that position.

 Some tips to remember: